agavrilov76/javazone2023-modules/README.md

 - Create an executable distribution using `jlink`
 - Create a Docker container and run it
 - Be aware of:
-    - Use latest version of tooling
+    - Use the latest version of tooling
     - Encapsulation rules are difficult
     - Unit and integration test coverage is important
     - Auto-modules don't work `jlink`